Software Sam presents Linux software tools, API libraries, well-documented source code, copius examples,

 The AnsiCmd Library of ANSI escape sequences and other tools has grown considerably over the winter months, and the author is

 happy to share results with the community.
-The AnsiCmd library includes not only the full array of ANSI escape sequences, but also
+The AnsiCmd library includes not only management for the full array of ANSI escape

 Software Sam is happy to correct any factual errors, distortions and omissions on this site; however,